Abloom is a Norwegian advocacy NGO raising awareness about and creating meaningful and empowering activities for:

 * Families and support network of all of the above mentioned

 We also communicate with and engage governmental and non-governmental organizations, private business and other areas of society to join the fight for a better life for all people living with disability.

-We now run a year round organization, a pop up festival for children only called Mini Abloom.
+We now run a year round organization and a pop up festival for children called Mini Abloom.
 We help refugees and asylum seekers, we operate a daily free consultancy service for those who need it.
 We participate in all kinds of platforms, political environments, lobby meetings, and the list is long.
-And we are just getting started!
+However, we are just getting started!

 We believe it is possible to discuss important issues related to living with - or life with children and young people with disabilities, in a way that is uplifting and creates a positive narrative.
 Abloom is an aggressive and warm fighter against isolation and stigma.
 Everyone is welcome - everyone is invitited.